-Many more options to deal with disaster-related stressors are available to those with privilege.
+Where people have privilege, wealth, networks and resources, there are options to reduce the pressures that are linked to increased violence in disasters (Parkinson, et al., 2018b).
 For those without resources, the impact of the COVID-19 isolation measures are extremely severe, as noted by many informants in relation to people less fortunate than themselves.
 Their concern for people living in the public housing towers, and those who do not have English language skills was apparent.
 Although poverty and ill-health may be the most critical issues for primary prevention of elder abuse in COVID-19, there are cross cutting issues.
 Most of the poor are women, most of the elderly are women, and most of people with disabilities in old age are women.
 Older women have faced a life-time of facing gender discrimination at each life stage - whether oblivious or acutely aware (Weiss, Parkinson & Duncan, 2015).